WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can use **referrer IAM condition** to **allow request from specific web pages**.

 - you can create **POST** or **PUT** signed urls.
 The **POST** version allow you to specify **conditions**.
-The conditions are pretty powerfull, you can for example, assert on the size of the object being uploaded.
+The conditions are pretty powerful, you can for example, assert on the size of the object being uploaded.

 ##### Access logs